-The goals of this course are: (1) to enable students to comprehend the importance of narrative abilities in language development, (2) to learn how to independently perform assessment of narrative abilities as a part of speech and language assessment, (2) to learn how to foster narrative abilities.
+- The goals of this course are: (1) to enable students to comprehend the importance of narrative abilities in language

+2.1.
+Course objectives development, (2) to learn how to independently perform assessment of narrative abilities as a part of speech and language assessment, (2) to learn how to foster narrative abilities. - 2.2.
+Course enrolment requirements and entry competences required for the course